 Plus500 offers higher leverage margins when compared to IG Markets.
 There is no advantage to select IG Markets when it comes to leverage and margins, as you can reduce your leverage with Plus500 if you wish to trade with lower margins.

-Both Plus500 and IG Markets are some better providers when it comes to risk management tools.
+Both Plus500 and IG Markets are better providers when it comes to risk management tools.
 In particular, IG Markets offer comprehensive risk management resources to reduce to risk of losing money when trading CFDs.

 Here is a list of tools each provider offers: